Ziptility/RxDBDotNet/example/livedocs-client/README.md

 - **State Management**: Uses RxDB for local state and synchronization with the server.
 - **UI Components**: Material-UI components adapted for desktop experiences with offline indicators.

+## Error Handling

+This example application uses simplified error handling for demonstration purposes.
+Instead of displaying errors in the UI, all errors are logged to the browser console.
+This approach is suitable for developers who are comfortable using browser developer tools for debugging.

+To view errors:

+1. Open your browser's developer tools (usually F12 or Ctrl+Shift+I).
+2. Navigate to the "Console" tab.
+3. Any errors or warnings will be displayed here with relevant context and information.

+This simplified approach allows for a cleaner UI while still providing valuable debugging information for developers learning to use RxDBDotNet.

 ## Development

 ### Available Scripts